biigle/laptop/README.md

 # BIIGLE Distribution

-This is the production setup of BIIGLE.
+This is the production setup of BIIGLE (fork of [biigle-distribution](https://github.com/BiodataMiningGroup/biigle-distribution)).

 ## Installation